From Discrete to Continuous Binary Best-Response Dynamics: Discrete Fluctuations Almost Surely Vanish with Population Size: The link to the continuous-time dynamics

 \begin{remark} The equivalent equation to \eqref{eq_meanDynamics} in the context of best-response would be

-where $\bm{\mathrm{Br}}:\bm{\X}_{ss}{\rightrightarrows} {\bm{\X}_{ss}}$ is the best-response correspondence where $\mathrm{Br}_p(\x)$ returns that population proportion of strategy-$\1$ players of subpopulation $p$ maximizing their utility defined in the game-theoretic context of the linear threshold models (see \Cref{remark_equivalenceofBestresponseAndThresholdDynamics}). \end{remark}
+where $\bm{\mathrm{Br}}:\bm{\X}_{ss}\rightrightarrows{\bm{\X}_{ss}}$ is the best-response correspondence where $\mathrm{Br}_p(\x)$ returns that population proportion of strategy-$\1$ players of subpopulation $p$ maximizing their utility defined in the game-theoretic context of the linear threshold models (see \Cref{remark_equivalenceofBestresponseAndThresholdDynamics}). \end{remark}

-\begin{lemma} The collection of $\langle \langle \mb{X}^{\frac{1}{\N}}_k\rangle{{_{k=0}^\infty}} \rangle_{\N\in\mathcal{N}}$ is a GSAP for \eqref{eq: type_mixed}. \end{lemma} Based on Lemma \ref{lemGSAPS}, the population dynamics \eqref{populationDynamicsDiscrete} define GSAPs for the differential inclusion \eqref{eq: type_mixed}.
-Hence, in view of Theorem \ref{thm:implicationOFSandholm} the support of the limit point of the stationary distributions of \eqref{eq:markov}, as $\N \rightarrow \infty$, is contained in the Birkhoff center of $\bm{\Phi}$ induced by \eqref{eq: type_mixed}.
-In the next section, we determine the Birkhoff center of $\bm{\Phi}$. \begin{remark} The set-up in \eqref{eq: scor}, \eqref{eq: santi}, and \eqref{populationDynamicsDiscrete} is based on a tie-breaking rule \cite{sakhaei2022equilibration} where the agents prefer strategy $\1$ when the population proportion of $\1$-players{, excluding themselves,} equals the agent's threshold, i.e., $x^{\N}_{-i}=\tau(i)$ for every agent $i$.
-However, for other tie-breaking rules, such as when strategy $\2$ is preferred, {or the agents uniformly randomly choose either of the strategies}, Lemma \ref{lemGSAPS} remains valid--\Cref{lem_other_tie_breaking}.
-The reason is that a different tie-breaker will only change $s^*(\cdot, \cdot, \cdot)$ in \Cref{def:discreteDynamics} and consequently the selection from \eqref{eq: type_mixed} when $x = \tau_p$ where $p$ is the type of agent $i$. {Accordingly, the dynamical behavior of the resulting selection is already captured by \eqref{eq: type_mixed}}.
+\begin{lemma} Assume that the thresholds of the subpopulations are distinct.
+Then the collection of $\langle \langle \mb{X}^{\frac{1}{\N}}_k\rangle{_{k=0}^\infty}\rangle_{\N\in\mathcal{N}}$ is a family of GSAPs for \eqref{eq: type_mixed}. \end{lemma} For the sake of readability, the proofs of the results are provided in the appendix.
+Based on Lemma \ref{lemGSAPS}, the population dynamics \eqref{populationDynamicsDiscrete} define GSAPs for the differential inclusion \eqref{eq: type_mixed}.
+Hence, in view of Theorem \ref{thm:implicationOFSandholm}, the support of the limit point of the stationary distributions of \eqref{eq:markov}, as $\N \rightarrow \infty$, is contained in the Birkhoff center of $\bm{\Phi}$ induced by \eqref{eq: type_mixed}.
+In the next section, we determine the Birkhoff center of $\bm{\Phi}$. \begin{remark} The set-up in \eqref{eq: scor}, \eqref{eq: santi}, and \eqref{populationDynamicsDiscrete} is based on a tie-breaking rule \cite{sakhaei2022equilibration} where the agents prefer strategy $\1$ when the population proportion of $\1$-players, excluding themselves, equals the agent's threshold, i.e., $x^{\N}_{-i}=\tau(i)$ for every agent $i$.
+However, for other tie-breaking rules, such as when strategy $\2$ is preferred, or the agents uniformly randomly choose either of the strategies, Lemma \ref{lemGSAPS} remains valid (see Corollary A1).
+The reason is that a different tie-breaker will only change $s^*(\cdot, \cdot, \cdot)$ in \Cref{def:discreteDynamics} and consequently the selection from \eqref{eq: type_mixed} when $x = \tau_p$ where $p$ is the type of agent $i$.
+Accordingly, the dynamical behavior of the resulting selection is already captured by \eqref{eq: type_mixed}.
 Therefore, investigating the asymptotic behavior of \eqref{eq: type_mixed} does reveal that of the discrete population dynamics \eqref{populationDynamicsDiscrete} with such tie-breaking rules as population size approaches infinity. \end{remark}